 Yes, Prime Music is accessible within the same Amazon Music app as Amazon Music Unlimited.

-- Can I earn a bounty for sign-ups to a free trial of Amazon Music Unlimited and Prime Music?
+- Can I earn a bounty for sign-ups to Amazon Music Unlimited and Prime Music?

 Yes.
 You can earn bounties under the Associates Programme for eligible sign-ups for both Prime free trials and Amazon Music Subscription services as set out in the Operating Agreement.